 At any time, Drafts has two selected active themes, one to use when your device is in light mode, and one for dark mode.
 To select active themes:

 - iOS: Tap the

-Aabutton in the lower right to access editor preferences, and tap on the light or dark theme preview in the “Theme Selection” section.
+Aabutton in the lower right to access editor settings, and tap on the light or dark theme preview in the “Theme Selection” section.

 Aabelow the editor.
 Click on the light or dark theme preview for a drop down to select active theme.